Written by Dr Sara Tookey

 Conclusion & Summary

-Whether or not to seek a diagnosis for ADHD or autism is a personal decision.
+Whether or not to seek a diagnosis for ADHD or autism as an adult is a personal decision.
 If you're coping well and don't need formal accommodations or treatment, you might not need an official diagnosis.
 However, if you're struggling significantly or need access to specific supports, pursuing a diagnosis could be beneficial.

+Whether diagnosed or not, neurodivergent individuals often face systemic barriers and vulnerabilities.
 Whether professionally diagnosed or self-identified, it's crucial to remember that being neurodivergent is not a choice.
 For those who self-diagnose later in life, traits may become more apparent as they feel safer to be themselves.
 Supporting individuals on their journey of self-discovery, regardless of their diagnostic status, is essential for their well-being and self-acceptance.

 Note: This article is for informational purposes only and does not constitute medical advice.
 Always consult with a qualified mental health professional for personalised guidance.